Aerosol-Ice Nucleating Particle Closure#

 Clouds observed during the Cold-Air Outbreaks in the Marine Boundary Layer Experiment (COMBLE) are typically mixed-phase clouds where supercooled liquid droplets and ice crystals coexist.
 Ice-nucleating particles (INPs) from the ambient aerosol particle size distribution (PSD) can initiate ice crystal formation.
 The ability to predict INPs from ambient aerosol can be evaluated by conducting a so-called closure study as outlined in Knopf et al. (2021).
 Different immersion freezing (IMF) parameterizations can be applied to derive the number concentration of predicted INPs for the COMBLE and Zeppelin observatory locations.
 Zeppelin is upwind and COMBLE downwind of the cold-air outbreak event.

-The quickcalc module, based on the simplistic 1D aerosol-cloud model (Knopf et al., 2023), allows inputting the PSD information measured at COMBLE and Zeppelin locations to derive the number concentration of INPs for different immersion freezing parameterizations.
-These predicted INP number concentrations are then compared to locally measured INP number concentrations, thereby manifesting a closure exercise.
+The quickcalc module, based on the simplified 1D aerosol-cloud model (Knopf et al., 2023), allows inputting the PSD information measured at COMBLE and Zeppelin locations to derive the number concentration of INPs for different immersion freezing parameterizations.
+These predicted INP number concentrations are then compared to locally measured INP number concentrations, constituting a closure exercise.

 Prerequisites#